Egremont, Cumbria: Industrial history

 Historically, dyeing and weaving were traditional local industries based around the River Ehen.
 Iron ore mining and quarrying has been established in Egremont for more than 800 years.
 Industrial mining of iron ore started around 1830 with many mines being opened, and ended when the Florence Mine closed in 2007.

 Around the early 17th century, agricultural lime was mined at Clints Quarry, with more heavy duty mining being undertaken to supply the iron and ore industry in the mid 19th century, finally ending in 1930.
 Clints Quarry (now a Site of Special Scientific Interest) can be found just north of Egremont town.

 In 1950, Rowntrees built a chocolate crumb factory near Christie Bridge and the nuclear industry became established at Sellafield.
 The Rowntrees site has become a new housing estate, York Place, which is located at the northern end of Main Street.

-June 2010 shootings

-On 2 June 2010, the area became the centre of a search after a gunman ran amok in Cumbria.
-Derrick Bird, a 52-year-old local taxi driver, shot and killed twelve people, two of them in Egremont, before committing suicide.

 Governance

-Egremont is within the Copeland UK Parliamentary constituency.
-Trudy Harrison is the Member of parliament.

-Before Brexit, it was in the North West England European Parliamentary Constituency.

-For Local Government purposes it is in the Egremont Ward of the Borough of Copeland and the Egremont Division of Cumbria County Council.

-Egremont has its own Parish Council, Egremont Town Council, which is based in the Market Hall offices.
+There are two tiers of local government covering Egremont, at civil parish (town) and unitary authority level: Egremont Town Council and Cumberland Council.
+The town council meets and has its offices at the Market Hall on Market Street.
+For national elections, Egremont forms part of the Whitehaven and Workington constituency.

+Administrative history

+Egremont was an ancient parish in the historic county of Cumberland.
+In 1879, the parish was made a local government district, administered by an elected local board.
+Egremont Town Hall was completed in 1890 to serve as the board's headquarters.

+Local government districts were reconstituted as urban districts under the Local Government Act 1894.

+Egremont Urban District was abolished in 1934, with Egremont instead being given a parish council and reclassified as a rural parish within the Ennerdale Rural District.
+Ennerdale Rural District was abolished in 1974, becoming part of the Borough of Copeland in the new county of Cumbria.
+Copeland was in turn abolished in 2023 when the new Cumberland Council was created, also taking over the functions of the abolished Cumbria County Council in the area.